Official-MoonDao/docusaurus/docs/Ticket to Zero-G NFT/nft-faqs.md

 slug: /ttzg-nft-faqs
 ---

-### **IMPORTANT: The winner for the Ticket to Space NFT was selected as of June 12, 2022, and the $MOONEY airdrop has already been conducted.**

 ### **What are the Ticket To Zero-G NFTs?**

 MoonDAO’s Ticket To Zero-G NFTs give anyone in the world who is of the legal age of majority the opportunity to enter a sweepstakes for a chance to win an opportunity to  (other than residents of the states of Florida and New York and where entry in the contest is otherwise prohibited by law).

 ### **How many Ticket To Zero-G NFTs are there?**

 There are 162 Ticket To Zero-G NFTs.
 Why 162?
-The gravitational pull of the Moon is
+The gravitational pull of the Moon is 1.62 m/s²!

 ### **When are the Ticket To Zero-G NFTs going to be made available?**

 The Ticket To Zero-G NFTs will be made available to all vMooney holders on April 3rd, 2023, at 8:00am PST.
 This will be our one and only Ticket To Zero-G NFT offering.

 NO PURCHASE OF A TICKET TO ZERO-G NFT IS NECESSARY TO ENTER THE CONTEST OR WIN A CHANCE TO GO ON THE ZERO-G FLIGHT.
 PURCHASE OF A TICKET TO ZERO-G NFT WILL NOT INCREASE YOUR ODDS OF WINNING A PRIZE.
 [SEE CONTEST RULES](/ttzg-sweepstakes-rules) FOR A FREE, ALTERNATIVE MEANS OF OBTAINING AN ENTRY.
 THE CONTEST IS ONLY OPEN TO INDIVIDUALS WHO ARE 18 YEARS OF AGE OR OLDER, OR THE AGE OF MAJORITY IF GREATER THAN 18 IN THEIR RESPECTIVE JURISDICTIONS.
 THE CONTEST IS VOID IN FLORIDA, NEW YORK, PUERTO RICO AND WHERE OTHERWISE PROHIBITED BY LAW.
 ODDS OF WINNING DEPEND ON THE NUMBER OF ENTRIES RECEIVED DURING THE CONTEST PERIOD, BUT CAN BE CALCULATED BY

-### **What are the requirements to be selected to go to space?**

-You must meet Blue Origin’s requirements to fly to space link.
-Blue Origin reserves the right, in its sole and absolute discretion, to evaluate all potential travelers and to approve or deny access to any voyage.

 ### **How will the winner be selected?**